DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 5. Design and build process components with the additive manufacturing process

-6. Design and develop the project control system
+6. Design and develop a control system using microcontrollers

 7. Assess the sustainability of the system using environmental assessment software